magento-hackathon/operation-frontend-steward/proposals/05-css-architecture.md

 #### Reasons the OO-CSS approach is better:

 1. All class names describe the element they are applied to.
-This makes
+This makes it possible to define base styling across modules that is inherited and easily override-able with parent selectors.

-2. The average specificity is 20, and the highest specificity is 30.
+1. The average specificity is 20, and the highest specificity is 30.
 In every case this is half the specificity of using chained classes.

-3. This markup is significantly more extensible because we can define a global style for “.product-photo” and then cleanly override it based on its component context.
+1. This markup is significantly more extensible because we can define a global style for “.product-photo” and then cleanly override it based on its component context.
 Taken a step further you could provide custom styles for individual items while still keeping specificity under 30 at the element level.

-4. It can also inherit object-based styles for components like buttons cleanly.
+1. It can also inherit object-based styles for components like buttons cleanly.
 Note: the “.button” class is applied, but to select the button instances we don’t need to use it in a selector.
 Capturing only the content-based class name (.add-to-cart) utilizes the cascade but allows for variation.

 #### Further reading